 Find the shortest path in a grid in XNA

-I’m currently playing around with a board game engine in XNA, where players can play missions that take place on a tile-based board.
+I’m playing around with a board game engine in XNA, where players can play missions on a tile-based board.
 I’m now working on using the A* algorithm to find paths between tiles.

 About the game

-The pathfinding algorithm will also be used by the engine itself, to move enemies around the board.
-The enemies are controlled by the engine and will have some form of primitive AI, to help them decide things like how and where to move, which player to attack etc.
+The pathfinding algorithm is also used by the engine itself, to move enemies on the board.
+Enemies are controlled by the engine, which can decide where to move, who to attack, etc.

 Before we continue with how this is implemented, let’s recap.